Skip to content

 The more electricity a generator produces, the larger it is.
 Large-capacity generators, of course, are more expensive than smaller units.

-You may go for a smaller generator that’s only big enough to power a few key circuits like the furnace, kitchen appliances, well pump, water heater, security system, garage, and there are a few lights and sockets, as well as a door opener.
+You may go for a smaller generator that’s only big enough to power a few key circuits like the furnace, kitchen appliances, well pump, water heater, security system, and garage, and there are a few lights and sockets, as well as a door opener.

 Size Of Home